Skip to content

 Day to day tasks

-• plan product ranges and stock plans with buyers
+• plan product ranges and stock requirements with buyers

-• plan budgets, forecast sales and profit margins
+• work with budgets, and forecast sales and profit margins

 • track stock deliveries, make sure goods arrive on time and meet quality standards